What Is Minoxidil Shedding And What To Do When You Are Panicking Because Of It?

 So, you’ve just started applying minoxidil 5% or 2% for treating your hair loss condition.
 You are doing everything right and applying it as per the instructions of your doctor and in the prescribed dosage.
 But a few weeks into it you are probably feeling like you’ve made a mistake because your hair is shedding like crazy and you feel like your hair loss treatment is giving you more hair fall!
 Don’t worry you are not alone or experiencing a side effect this is simply minoxidil shedding.

-Well, as mentioned before.
-Minoxidil works to improve your hair cycle which has been affected by DHT.
-DHT shortens the growth phase.
-So your hair takes longer to grow, it doesn’t grow to the full length and it is thinner than your normal hair.
-Minoxidil does the opposite, it shortens your resting phase and it makes your growth phase longer.
-So you start noticing your hair fall out more quickly than usual.
-But if you stop using minoxidil at this time you will never see what comes next.
-Because if you stay patient at this stage and continue applying minoxidil as prescribed consistently in a few weeks you will start seeing hair growth.
+After the initial shedding, you will see amazing results but if you stop using minoxidil at this time you will never see what comes next.
+Only if you stay patient at this stage and continue applying minoxidil as prescribed consistently in a few weeks you will start seeing hair growth.

 Minoxidil shedding lasts for about 8-10 weeks depending on your stage of hair loss, because minoxidil will only affect the shrinking follicles and not the healthy follicles.
-Not only that the higher your stage the more damage to your follicles so the longer it takes for minoxidil to work.
+Since minoxidil works only on the affected (shrinking) follicles, the shedding phase could increase with increasing stages of hair loss because the higher your stage, the more damage to your follicles so it takes longer for minoxidil to work.

-For people in stage 1-2 it will take about 4 months of consistent use to see results, whereas in stage 3-4 it will take about 6 months.
+Depending on the age and stage of hair loss, the duration of results showing up varies.
+For people in stages 1-2, it will take about 4 months of consistent use to see results, whereas, in stages 3-4, it will take about 6 months provided it has been used consistently with the prescribed regimen.
 So it is extremely important that you don’t stop using minoxidil when you experience minoxidil shedding.

 Here’s the proof: